 MGT 6473.
 Health Care Operations.
-[Formerly MGT 473] The health care industry is large and growing.
-Faced with rising costs and quality issues, health care organizations are under unprecedented pressure to improve efficiency and quality.
-Consequently, there is a big opportunity for health care organizations to better manage their operations.
-In this course, we will analyze operational issues in health care organizations using both qualitative and quantitative principles of operations management.
-The course focuses on three areas of health care operations management: 1) designing health care delivery systems, 2) capacity planning and decision making under uncertainty, and 3) process failure, learning, and improvement.
+[Formerly MGT 473] In the U.S, the health care sector accounts for 17 percent of gross domestic product.
+Facing decreasing reimbursements and ever increasing costs, and coupled with pressure to deliver quality under pay-for-performance and bundled payment schemes, health care organizations are under unprecedented pressure to improve efficiency and quality.
+Consequently, health care organizations need to adopt well-proven operations management concepts to better manage their processes.
+In this course, we will analyze health care organizations using both qualitative and quantitative principles of operations management to address issues around patient flows, capacity and staff planning, process failure and learning.
+The course is based on reading current articles, solving case studies, and hands-on data driven exercises.
+The final project involves students deploying operations management concepts to propose solutions to problems currently faced by a real hospital.
 The course builds on the core course in operations management, and will benefit students interested in consulting, operations management, and/or health care.
 Prerequisite: MGT 6371.
 [2]